webaverse/docs/docs/dev-guides/2-creating-an-xrpk.md

 ## Install XRPackage

 The first step is to install the <a href="https://www.npmjs.com/package/xrpk" target="_blank" rel="noopener noreferrer">XRPackage CLI</a>.
-This tool is used to create, test, and publish XRPackages.
+This tool is used to create and test XRPackages.

 ```bash
 $ npm install -g xrpk